|

 Hereditary, congenital, breed-specific and genetic conditions, including

-hip dysplasia are covered by Embrace Pet Insurance as long as your
+hip dysplasia are covered by Embrace Pet Insurance as long as the condition is not

 |

-Embrace covers cancer conditions as long as your pet is not showing signs and the disease has not
+Embrace covers cancer conditions as long as the condition is not

 |

-Embrace covers breed specific medical conditions, as long as your pet is not showing signs and the
+Embrace covers breed specific medical conditions, as long as the condition is not

 |